Erik McCue: Houston Dynamo

-On October 30, 2018, the Dynamo signed McCue to a Homegrown Player contract ahead of their 2019 season.
+On 30 October 2018 the Dynamo signed McCue to a Homegrown Player contract ahead of their 2019 season.
 McCue is the 10th Dynamo academy product to sign a first team contract.
-He sufferered a foot injury that forced him to miss the start of the 2019 MLS season.
-McCue was sent on loan to the Dynamo's USL Championship affiliate Rio Grande Valley FC and made his professional debut on March 29, 2019 in a 2–1 loss to the Tulsa Roughnecks.
-On July 10, McCue was selected to partake in the 2019 MLS Homegrown Game.
+He suffered a foot injury that forced him to miss the start of the 2019 MLS season.
+McCue was sent on loan to the Dynamo's USL Championship affiliate Rio Grande Valley FC and made his professional debut on 29 March 2019 in a 2–1 loss to the Tulsa Roughnecks.
+On 10 July McCue was selected to partake in the 2019 MLS Homegrown Game.
 In his first season as a professional, he made 3 appearances, all with RGVFC, and spent time training with both the Dynamo first team and the Toros.

 2020 saw McCue return to Rio Grande Valley on loan, making 4 appearances in a shortened season due to the COVID-19 pandemic.

 Charleston Battery (loan)

-On February 24, 2021, McCue joined USL Championship club Charleston Battery on a season-long loan.
+On 24 February 2021 McCue joined USL Championship club Charleston Battery on a season-long loan.
 He made his Battery debut on May 14, coming on as a substitute in a 3–0 loss to Charlotte Independence.
 McCue scored his first career goal on May 23 in a 2–2 draw against New York Red Bulls II.
 He ended the season with 15 appearances, 1 goal, and 1 assist as Charleston finished 6th in the Atlantic Division, missing out on the playoffs.

 Following the 2021 season, McCue's contract option was declined by Houston.